rexchoppers/visonic-pmaxservice-docs/docs/visonic-api/rest/10.0/status.md

 /status

 ## Description
-This method returns basic panel information such as BBA connected status, partion status, and panel status.
+This method returns basic panel information such as BBA connected status, partition status, and panel status.

 ## Parameters
 This method does not take any parameters.